guncebektas/meteor-friendly-slugs/README.md

 - Can create slugs for multiple fields.
 - Can optionally create a slug without the auto-incrementing index.
 - Can optionally update a slug when the field it is based from is updated.
+- Do all of these things efficiently, storing the base and index for a quick query

 Installation
 ------------------------